keyserxose/keyserxose/README.md

 ### Hi there 👋

-My name is Xosé and I currently work as a SRE / DevOps
+My name is Xosé and I currently work as a DevOps

 __Technical Skills__